 Is There a Lump or a Sore That Doesn’t Heal?

 “I’ve seen a number of patients who had a beard or mustache for a long time who had a skin cancer hiding underneath that the hair mostly covered up,” Dr. Hendi says.
 It might just seem like a little lump or sore that doesn’t heal and might bleed occasionally, he explains.
 Or it could be a new mole or dark spot that appears and grows.
-It’s especially easy to ignore it when you don’t see it most of the time, but if it’s growing or doesn’t heal within a few weeks, a dermatologist should look at it.
+It’s especially easy to ignore it when you don’t see it most of the time, but if it’s growing or doesn’t heal within two months (without picking at it!), a dermatologist should look at it.

 Skin cancers can also hide on your scalp, whether on bald spots or under your hair.
-Dr. Hendi suggests that once a month, using a bright light, you sift through your hair and facial hair, and notice by look or feel if anything is new or suspicious.
+Dr. Hendi suggests that once a month, using a bright light, you (or ask a partner to help) sift through your hair and facial hair, and notice by look or feel if anything is new, changing or unusual.
 You should check the rest of your body, too, of course, and don’t hesitate to call your dermatologist between your annual full-body skin exams if you have any concerns.
 (You are getting annual skin exams, right?)

 Let’s Talk About Prevention

 “And now, let’s talk about prevention,” Dr. Hendi says, “because it’s a lot easier to put on sunscreen every day than to have a piece of your scalp or cheek cut out and stitched up.”
-And yet, in a 2015 study, only 18 percent of men said they regularly used sunscreen on their face.
+And yet, according to research, less than one in five men said they regularly used sunscreen on their face.

 Find a Product You Like

 If you have a lot of facial hair, you might be reluctant to rub a thick sunscreen cream all over it, Dr. Hendi says.
 “The best thing is to find a lotion that is light enough and absorbs well enough so that it disappears after you rub it in.
-There are products out there like that, and I hear from industry folks that more products that feel like you aren’t wearing anything are in the pipeline.”
+There are many innovations in products with SPF protection, and product lines created especially for men.
+I hear from industry folks that more products are on the market now that feel like you aren’t wearing anything.”

 And Finally, Top It Off